 It’s important for any ecommerce brand to master order fulfillment.
 With a refined strategy in place, you’ll benefit from:

-Lower costs.
 Working with an external fulfillment service provider to pick, pack, and ship orders can often reduce your shipping and operational costs.
 The Shopify Fulfillment Network, for example, processes a high volume of orders.
 Carriers like USPS, DHL, and UPS offer discounted shipping rates—a deal passed onto ecommerce stores using the service.

-The ability to scale.
 Having a streamlined process will save time while allowing you to focus more on business growth and expansion, especially if you outsource or automate order fulfillment.

 Jessica Postiglione, founder and CEO of Bonny, says, “Consumers are more comfortable buying online than ever before, but that means there is more competition and the expectation that goods will arrive immediately, due to large retailers like Amazon and Walmart.